 Kaudulla National Park Entrance Fee

-The entrance fee is 2700 LKR ($18) per person; you usually need to pay this on top of your safari cost.
+We paid an entrance fee of 2700 LKR (18 USD) per person.
+This is usually on top of your safari cost.

-Tours usually take about 4 to 5 hours (in the morning or afternoon).
-This includes a private jeep, pick-up, and drop-off at your hotel in Dambulla or Sigiriya.
-We chose a tour that cost us about 6250 LKR ($40) per person, but prices can vary.
+Tours include a private jeep, pick-up, and drop-off at your hotel in Dambulla or Sigiriya.
+We chose a tour that cost us about 6250 LKR (40 USD) per person, but prices can vary.

 Best Time to Visit